jpbempel/jpbempel.github.io/_posts/when-escape-analysis-fails-you.md

 try on JDK8, JDK 11 and JDK14-15 ref C Gracie improvements?

-deeper analysis with fastdebug build (shipilev) for PrintEscapeAnalysis VM options
+deeper analysis with fastdebug build (shipilev) for PrintEliminateAllocations VM options => works for rawVarArgs version

 ## References
  - [Abstractions Without Regret with GraalVM by Thomas Wuerthinger @ Devoxx BE 2019](https://youtu.be/noX2uHA2Udo?t=1532)